Horlanrewajucode/Horlanrewajucode/README.md

 # Hello there; Welcome to my profile👋
 I'm a **Software Engineer** and also a Computer Science graduate.
 I'm passionate about sharing knowledge, documentation, web engineering and others.
-I'm an Open Source builder and also interested in contributing to Open Source.
+I'm interestedin contributing to open source projects.

 Here are some ideas to get you started: